pawatsethaput/OpenBank/REST-API-V1.2.md

 Returns the list of accounts at BANK_ID that the user has private (non-public) access to.
 For each account the API returns the ID and the available views.

-The user must be authenticated via OAuth for this call.
+Authentication via OAuth is required.

 JSON: